The full moment problem on subsets of probabilities and point configurations: Introduction

 Let us describe our results in more details following the structure of the paper.

 In Section \ref{sec1}, we introduce some basic notions and formulate the KMP for $K\subseteq\mathscr{D}'(\RR^d)$.
 In Subsection~\ref{subsec2.1} we recall our previous result in \cite{IKR14}, which combines techniques from the finite and the infinite dimensional moment theory (see reference therein), in particular \cite{BeKo88}, \cite{BS71}, \cite{Las2011} and \cite{Schm91}.
 The case where $K$ is the space of sub-probabilities is treated in Subsection~\ref{ExSubProb}.
-Inspired by the results in \cite{Schm91}, we are able to derive directly from the positive semi-definiteness assumptions a bound on the sequence of moments which guarantees its determinacy.
+Inspired by the results in \cite{Schm91}, we are able to {directly derive} from the positive semi-definiteness assumptions a bound on the sequence of moments{,} which guarantees its determinacy.
 Any measure supported on the sub-probabilities gives rise indeed to a determined moment sequence.
 However, the catch here is that we establish this bound without using the existence of a representing measure.
-Hence, we can get a theorem solving the moment problem for random sub-probabilities which essentially only involves conditions of positive semi-definite type.
-This is possible for a carefully chosen representation of $K$ as a g.b.c.s.s..
+Hence, we get a theorem solving the moment problem for random sub-probabilities which essentially only involves conditions of type {\ref{condpos}, namely of positive semi-definite type, but not of type \ref{condquasi}}.
+This is possible for a carefully chosen representation of {the space of sub-probabilities} as a g.b.c.s.s..
 To treat the case where $K$ is the space of probabilities, we show in Subsection~\ref{subsecprob} that it is necessary and sufficient to add a single extra condition containing only the moments of order zero and one.
 In Subsection~\ref{subsecpoint} we consider the space of point configurations as the set $K$.
-The polynomials we use to represent this $K$ as a g.b.c.s.s.\! are well-known and give rise to the so-called \emph{factorial moment measures} in the theory of point processes, also known as \emph{correlation functions} in statistical mechanics.
+The polynomials we use to represent this {space} as a g.b.c.s.s.\! are well-known and give rise to the so-called \emph{factorial moment measures} in the theory of point processes, also known as \emph{correlation functions} in statistical mechanics.
 To the best of our knowledge, it was not known before that the non-negativity of polynomials of this class with non-negative coefficients characterizes the space of point configurations.
-We also study the case of simple point configurations, these are point configurations which have at most one point at the same position.
+We also study the case of simple point configurations, {i.e.} point configurations which have at most one point at the same position.
 As an extra condition we introduce here that the second moment function on the diagonal coincides with the first one.
-Surprisingly, in this case the number of conditions of type \ref{condpos} can be reduced to only considering shifts of the putative moment sequence by polynomials up to degree $2$.
-Note that these positive semi-definiteness conditions are not sufficient to represent the space of simple point configurations as a g.b.c.s.s.
+Surprisingly, in this case the number of conditions of type \ref{condpos} can be reduced to only considering shifts of the putative moment sequence by polynomials {of} degree {at most $2$ instead of all degrees}.
+Note that these positive semi-definiteness conditions are not sufficient to represent the space of simple point configurations as a g.b.c.s.s..